-Pressing the button simulates an alarm level and triggers the alarm operation.

-The buzzer and general alarm output also operate.
+Hold down the ALARM TEST button to simulate an alarm level and trigger the alarm operation.
+The buzzer and general alarm output will also operate.

 Before performing an alarm test (transmission test), notify the relevant departments beforehand and take precautions to prevent problems due to the external output signals and alarm contacts.